 The town was originally granted in 1760 as part of the New Hampshire Grants and named Bessborough.
 It was regranted by Vermont in 1786 as Dunmore, and settled the same year.

 An early settler was Dr. Jonathan Arnold, a member of the Continental Congress and author of Rhode Island's act of secession from the United Kingdom in May of 1776.
 Arnold left Rhode Island in 1787 and, with six other families, built homes at what is now the town center.

 By 1790, the village had grown to 143 inhabitants, and the first town meeting took place in Arnold's home that year, where the name St. Johnsbury was adopted.
 According to local lore, Vermont founder Ethan Allen himself proposed naming the town St. John in honor of his friend Jean de Crèvecœur, a French-born author and agriculturist and a friend of Benjamin Franklin (he was known in the United States as J. Hector St. John).
 According to this account, de Crèvecœur suggested instead the unusual St. Johnsbury to differentiate it from Saint John, New Brunswick.
 Information from Wikipedia, the free encyclopedia VIA: http://en.wikipedia.org/wiki/St._Johnsbury,_Vermont

 2017 Consumer Confidence Report

-This report is a snapshot of the quality of the water that the St. Johnsbury Water Filtration Plant and Public Works Dept. produced and delivered in 2014.
+This report is a snapshot of the water quality the St. Johnsbury Water Filtration Plant and Public Works Dept. produced and delivered in 2015.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with this information because informed customers are our best allies.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Read More...